-(b) State any in-house training and external courses attended by Directors and Senior Management10 for the past three (3) years:
+(b) State any in-house training and external courses attended by Directors and Senior Management for the past three (3) years:

 For the past three (3) years, the Company required its Directors and Senior Management to attend Corporate Governance Seminars.
 On November 6, 2014, the Company organized a seminar which was conducted by Risk Opportunities Assessment and Management, Inc. (ROAM).
 Other companies within the San Miguel Group also conducted seminars in 2014, which were attended by some of the directors of the Company.
+For 2015, the Company organized a Corporate Governance Seminar that was conducted by Risks, Opportunities, Assessments and Management (ROAM) on October 20, 2015.
+Other companies within the San Miguel Group also organized their own seminars.